GurditLubana/SnackStats--Chrome-Extension/README.md

 ## Privacy & Security
 SnackStats does not collect or store any user data.
 All analysis is done locally in your browser, ensuring maximum privacy and security.

+## Copyright Notice
+This project is copyrighted, so the source code remains private.
+However, the deployment link and screenshots above provides a full demonstration of how the application works.